-The Penn Press list for fall 2017 includes hardcover releases, first-time paperbacks, and ebook editions intended for scholars, students, and serious general readers worldwide.
+The Penn Press list for spring 2020 includes hardcover releases, first-time paperbacks, and ebook editions intended for scholars, students, and serious general readers worldwide.
 Click here to explore our forthcoming books, grouped by subject area.

 New and forthcoming titles from the Penn Press current seasonal catalog.

 Browne, Surviving Slavery in the British Caribbean (hc 2017, pb 2020, eb 2017)